Screenshots Download Pricing Documentation Tutorials Resources Contact Forum Search

 • char *getStrVariable(char *var); - returns the string value of the specified variable

 • int getArrayVariable(char *var, int *arr, int max); - returns the int array associated with the specified variable in the array "arr" for max entries.
+The number of items stored in the provided array is returned.
+Note that the array NEEDS to already be allocated or statically declared (int arr[64]).

 • int getFloatArrayVariable(char *var, float *arr, int max); - returns the float array associated with the specified variable in the array "arr" for max entries.
+The number of items stored in the provided arr is returned by the function.

 • int getStrArrayVariable(char *var, char *arr, int max); - returns the string array associated with the specified variable in the char buffer "arr" up to max size.
 Each entry is spaced within 64 characters of arr such that &arr[0] is record 1, &arr[64] is record 2, etc. Note that max is the total maximum number of characters to be used including any padding below 64.